hasura/graphql-engine/manual/auth/providers/custom-provider.rst

 Hasura Auth expects the following response upon successful delete:

 **Note**: Do not throw any HTTP errors if user not found or delete user was unsuccessful.
-Instead convey the information in response through boolean flags specified below.
+Instead, convey the information in response through boolean flags specified below.

 **Response**: